jcvignoli/lumiere-movies/README.md

 If [Polylang](https://wordpress.org/plugins/polylang/ "Polylang WordPress plugin") is installed, new features for taxonomy are added, such as a dropdown form for selecting the languages in taxonomy pages (such as https://yourblog.com/lumiere-director/stanley-kubrick/).
 Once you select which to data to turn into taxonomy, you must activate the very same taxonomy in Polylang Settings -> Custom post types and Taxonomies -> Custom taxonomies as your activiated Lumière taxonomies.

-### Is it compatible with Classic Editor plugin?
+### Is Lumière! compatible with Classic Editor plugin?

 If for some reason your are using [Classic editor](https://wordpress.org/plugins/classic-editor/ "Classic editor WordPress plugin") to get back the pre-5.8 WordPress editor interface, you will find all Lumière editing tools adapted to your interface.

-### Is it compatible with Classic Widgets plugin?
+### Is Lumière! compatible with Classic Widgets plugin?

 If for some reason your are using [Classic Widgets](https://wordpress.org/plugins/classic-widgets/ "Classic widgets WordPress plugin") to get back the pre-5.8 WordPress widget interface, you will find all Lumière editing tools adapted to your interface.

-### Is it AMP compliant?
+### Is Lumière!
+AMP compliant?

 It should be compliant with [AMP WordPress plugin](https://wordpress.org/plugins/amp/ "AMP WordPress plugin") installed.
 You may see some changes in the layout and obviously the apparence will change.
 Popups will be removed and they will be displayed in a new page, in conformity with AMP standards.

-### Is it CSP compliant? (for developpers)
+### Is Lumière!
+CSP compliant? (for developpers)

 [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP "Content Security Policy on Mozilla") (CSP) is a webserver based security avoiding injections to your pages.
 It greatly improves the security of your website.

 Although it's difficult to make WordPress fully CSP compliant, Lumière is fully CSP compliant both for the admin and the frontend interfaces.
-Neither javascripts nor stylesheets are directly added inside HTML tags, amd the plugin uses the standard WordPress system to add scripts and stylesheets.
+Neither javascripts nor stylesheets are directly added inside HTML tags, and the plugin uses the standard WordPress system to add scripts and stylesheets.

-In order to add a nonce, it is advised to use the standard 'wp_script_attributes' and 'wp_inline_script_attributes' hooks to inject your nonces into scripts, or use a regex WordPress buffer technique to inject the style nonces.
+In order to add a CSP nonce, it is advised to use the standard 'wp_script_attributes' and 'wp_inline_script_attributes' hooks to inject your nonces into scripts, or use a regex WordPress buffer technique to inject the style nonces.

 ### Can I change the size of the poster pictures?

-Sure thing, just untick 'Display only thumbnail' in general admin options, and insert the size in pixels of the picture.
+Sure thing, just untick 'Display only thumbnail' in general admin options, untick "Display only thumbnail" and insert the size you want (in pixels) for the picture.

 ### Can I change the size of the popups?